 Why You Should Upgrade to a Bone Saddle

 You’ve likely read much praise about bone saddles and have noticed that almost all high-end guitars come with bone saddles.
 So, should you upgrade to a bone saddle?
-Probably.
-Here are three reasons to help you decide.
+Here are three considerations to help you decide.

 Inexpensive plastic saddles installed at the factory can break easily.
 Additionally, the strings will slowly gouge slots into saddles of almost any material (except maybe carbon saddles), but with inexpensive plastic saddles, those gouges arrive much more quickly and can lead to lowered action and buzzing.
 A bone saddle will hold up much better.

 Plastic saddles look like, well, plastic.
 Bone has a natural look that complements the natural look of wood well.
 Additionally, bone is available in bleached or unbleached.
 New guitar?
 Go with bleached bone.
 Vintage guitar?
 Go with unbleached for a distressed look.
 Bone saddles typically come unpolished, which matches to a satin finish well.
-But if have a gloss finish and want a shiny look, bone polishes well.
+But if your guitar has a gloss finish and you want a shiny look, bone polishes well.

 Questions?
 Please use our Contact Form, or call 435-647-6327 for more information.